Click here to read Part 1 – Boy Meets Girl, Girl Meets Fridge

 He swallowed a couple times before he spoke.
 “Zoe Rose.”
 And then he rocked in the seat a couple times like he was trying to keep his emotions under control.

 “The girl on TV?
 Damn.”
 Wallace felt mildly annoyed to hear it – Obvious and Zoe goddamn Rose.
-The capes could have anyone they wanted it seemed like; it didn’t seem quite fair to the regular schmoes like him.
+The capes could have anyone they wanted it seemed like; it didn’t seem quite fair to the regular schmoes like himself.
 Then he wondered if it was an inappropriate thing to say, all things considered.
 Probably.
 He ran a hand over his shaved head and smothered a wince.
 He’d been on the job so long he sometimes forgot the niceties.

 If it was inappropriate, Cap was too far gone to notice.
 He pulled at his ear absentmindedly and nodded.
 “Damn indeed.”
 Then he thought of another name and wrote it down.